cartalyst/cart/docs/introduction/index.md

 ## Getting started

-The package requires at least PHP version 5.3 and comes with a Laravel 4 Facade and a Service Provider to simplify the optional framework integration.
+The package requires PHP 5.3+ and comes bundled with a Laravel 4 Facade and a Service Provider to simplify the optional framework integration.

 Have a [read through the Installation Guide]({url}/introduction/installation) and